fassko/fassko.github.io/_posts/2020-11-22-swiftui-modal.md

 tags: [swift, apple, ios, swiftui, modal, sheet]
 ---

-Showing a modal view is essential if we want to present a little piece of extra information on the screen.
-With UIKit we could do it with `presentViewController:animated:completion:` [function](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621380-presentviewcontroller).
+When presenting a small piece of extra information on the screen, showing a modal view is essential.
+With UIKit, we could do this with `presentViewController:animated:completion:` [function](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621380-presentviewcontroller).

-Using SwiftUI, we need to twist our thinking towards using view or environment state, and the modal view is now called a sheet.
+However, using SwiftUI, we need to twist our thinking towards using view or environment state, as the modal view is now called a sheet.

 Let's check it out in detail.

 <!--more-->

-## Open modal view a.k.a. sheet
+## Open modal view (a.k.a. sheet)

-SwiftUI sheets help us show a modal view to our users. `sheet` is an instance method to the [View Presentation](https://developer.apple.com/documentation/swiftui/view-presentation).
-It describes how we can show our SwiftUI views covering specific user journey scenarios.
+SwiftUI sheets help us show a modal view to users. `sheet` is an instance method to the [View Presentation](https://developer.apple.com/documentation/swiftui/view-presentation).
+It describes how we can show our SwiftUI views, covering specific user journey scenarios.

-Let's say we want to display information about our app to the users.
+Let's say we want to display information about our app to users.

-Firstly, we need to bind with `Bool` value whether the app should show the modal view or not.
-The keyword here is "should" because once we dismiss, the presented view value is set back to `false`.
-This value is decorated with `@State` property wrapper or could come from `ObservableObject` ViewModel.
+Firstly, we need to define whether the app should show a modal view or not, binding this with the `Bool` value.

+The keyword here is 'should' because once we dismiss, the presented view value is set back to `false`.
+This value is decorated with a `@State` property wrapper, or could come from `ObservableObject` ViewModel.
 For simplicity reasons, we're not going to talk about ViewModels in this post.

 Secondly, we need to change the view or, in some cases, the environment state.
-Once we are using the `@State` property wrapper, we can just set it to `true`, and SwiftUI will do the rest to present the modal view.
+Once we are using the `@State` property wrapper, we can just set it to `true` and SwiftUI will do the rest to present the modal view.

 Let’s look how we can do it in the code: